brunomontezano/psqi-psychometrics/README.md

 - `output`: Includes two child directories (`fig` and `tbl`) for exporting of figures and tables, respectively.

+The `data` and `output` directories are included in the `.gitignore` file of this GitHub repository because the researchers responsible for data collection used in this project do not authorize the public sharing of the raw data and associated metadata.

 ## Contact me

 Feel free to contact me at `bmontezano at hcpa dot edu dot br`.